PGA Betting Guide for the RBC Canadian Open

 Picking winners of a golf tournament is hard.
 Doing it consistently is downright impossible.
 But finding value is something all bettors must practice in order to give themselves the best chance to make hay when the day finally comes that they ping a champion.

-Below we will cover the best bets for the RBC Canadian Open based on current form, course fit, and, of course, the value of their odds over at FanDuel Sportsbook.
-For more info on Hamilton Golf & Country Club and the key stats this week, check out the Course Primer.
+Below, we will cover the best bets for the RBC Canadian Open based on current form, course fit, and -- of course -- the value of their odds over at Golf odds.

 At the Top